furkanakdemir/noticeboard/README.md

 }
 ```

 ### Display Options

-NoticeBoard can be displayed in two ways
+NoticeBoard can be displayed in two ways.

 Display Options  |
 -----------------|
 ACTIVITY         |
 DIALOG           |

 ```java
 NoticeBoard(this).pin {